MirrorNetworking/Mirror/docs/General/Contributing.md

 #### How Do I Submit A (Good) Bug Report?

-Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create an issue on the project's repository and provide the following information.
+[Create an issue](https://github.com/vis2k/Mirror/issues/new?template=bug_report.md) on the project's repository and provide the following information.

 Explain the problem and include additional details to help maintainers reproduce the problem: